-One other interesting thing about New York state laws regarding auto insurance: policyholders must also have 50/100 for wrongful death coverage.
-This means $50,000 coverage for a wrongful death claim for any single person and $100,000 for a wrongful death claim for multiple people in a single accident.
+One other interesting thing about New York state laws regarding auto insurance: Policyholders must also have 50/100 for wrongful death coverage.
+This means $50,000 of coverage for a wrongful death claim for any single person and $100,000 for a wrongful death claim for multiple people in a single accident.
 (We delve more deeply into this at the end of the review.)

 There are many factors that determine auto insurance premiums (if you rent or own your home, how long you’ve been a licensed driver, your driving safety record, your ZIP code, and so on).
 This is why we highly recommend shopping around to find the most affordable premium and in-depth coverage for your specific situation.
 This review on the top auto providers in New York is a great place to start.

 New York has the second-lowest rate of uninsured motorists in the U.S.

 New York is one of only 17 states that requires drivers by law to carry both uninsured and underinsured motorist coverage.
 This means that if you are in an accident and the driver at fault is not insured, or underinsured, you will still be covered.
 The Insurance Institute lists New York with just 6.1% of its drivers as uninsured (Maine is the lowest with 4.5%).
 It calls mandatory underinsured/uninsured motorist coverage “an effective remedy” for providing compensation to drivers hit by an uninsured motorist, but it also states that the policy does little to reduce the number of uninsured motorists on the road overall.

 New York is the only state to require wrongful death coverage

 All New York state drivers are required by law to purchase liability insurance for wrongful death.
 A wrongful death claim is typically filed by a close family member of someone who has died due to negligence or misconduct.
 The claim is intended to compensate the bereaved for financial losses incurred after their loved one’s death.